pieces-app/example-typescript/README.md

 Configuration & Setup with NPM
 ---
 ### Creating the base of your project
-Lets get started with the base of your new React project where we will learn about manipulating Pieces OS and creating our own assets locally on device.
+Let's get started with the base of your new React project where we will learn about manipulating Pieces OS and creating our own assets locally on device.

 ##### **How your .tsconfig should look when you are done:**
 ```json